CenterForOpenScience/OSFDocs/docs/search/distinguishing.rst

-**Purpose:** Results returned include projects, components, users, registrations, and SHARE results.
+**Purpose:** Results returned include projects, components, users, registrations, preprints, files, and SHARE results.
 Each is distinguished from one another so that the user can best find the appropriate resource.

 Links from each search result bring the user to the relevant page.